Indian online tutoring platform Vedantu raises $100 million – TechCrunch

 Bangalore-based startup Vedantu said on Thursday it has raised $100 million in its Series D financing round, just five months after it closed its Series C funding.

-U.S. based Coatue led the six-year-old Vedantu’s new financing round, with participation from some existing investors.
+U.S.-based Coatue led the six-year-old Vedantu’s new financing round, with participation from some existing investors.
 The new funds valued Vedantu at $600 million, up from $275 million in February this year when the startup closed its extended Series C round.
 Vedantu has raised about $200 million to date.

-Vedantu offers live and interactive courses for students in grades 6 though 12 — and in recent months it has expanded its catalog to serve students from grade one to five as well, said Vamsi Krishna, co-founder and CEO of the startup, in an interview with TechCrunch.
+Vedantu offers live and interactive courses for students in grades six though 12 — and in recent months it has expanded its catalog to serve students from grade one to five as well, said Vamsi Krishna, co-founder and CEO of the startup, in an interview with TechCrunch.

 Students who have enrolled for the interactive sessions are required to answer questions every few minutes by tapping on their smartphone screen or on the desktop.
-They also can raise their doubts at the end of the session.
+They also can raise questions at the end of the session.
 Some of these sessions are free for students, but a selection of it requires a subscription, said Krishna.

 Vedantu serves 25 million students each month.
 The startup has amassed an additional 2 million students in recent months as schools closed across the nation after New Delhi enforced a lockdown.

-Krishna said Vedantu is adding more than 20,000 paying subscribers each month to the platform.
+Krishna said Vedantu is adding to the platform more than 20,000 paying subscribers each month.
 More than one million students attend live classes on the platform each month, he said.
 In recent months, the startup has also introduced coding courses for students.

 India has the largest school-age population in the world and households in the nation are willing to invest in their children’s education to advance their lives.
 About a million students look to pursue undergraduate courses each year, for instance.